GrischK/GrischK/README.md

 > "Failing is hard, but never having tried to succeed is worse.”
 > -- <cite>Franklin Delano Roosevelt</cite>

->If your plan fails, then change it, but keep your focus.
+> "If your plan fails, then change it, but keep your focus."

 >“We often call things that we don't really want to do, impossible.”
 > -- <cite>Mike Horn</cite>